Rent-My-Tent/Rent-My-Tent/README.md

   - No easy way to buy or sell second hand tents.
 * What is your product's value proposition?
   - Give your tent a new lease of life
+  - A better future for your tent, a better future for the planet.
   - Tents are for life, not just festivals!
   - Keeping your tent under the stars
   - Pass on your tent
   - Pay it forward, with a tent!
   - No tent left behind
 * What is your distribution and go-to-market strategy?
 Who can you partner with?
-  - We can partner with festivals
+  - We can partner with festivals.
 * What are the risks associated with your solution?
   - We can mitigate the risk that Facebook Marketplace takes over the world!
 * What is the impact of your solution?
 How will it be measured?